Brotherscodes/Pewlett_Hackard_Analysis/README.md

 ## Overview:

-With `SQL` and `pgAdmin` I helped Pewlett Hackard's Human Resources create an employee database with the six CSV files provided to us found in the "Data" folder on this repository.
-This database was used to determine how many employees in the next few years will be retiring and how many positions Pewlett Hackard should be prepared to fill.
+With `SQL` and `pgAdmin` I helped "Pewlett Hackard's" Human Resources create an employee database with the six CSV files provided to us found in the "Data" folder on this repository.
+This database was used to determine how many employees in the next few years will be retiring and how many positions "PH" should be prepared to fill.

 #